HassanSherwani/Natural-Language-Processing-II-/11.Named-Entity_Recognition/b.NER using Spacy/README.md

+# Example 1 :

-Using Spacy for NER problem
+Using Spacy for NER problem for detecting Programming language

 # Data